iotaledger/hornet/docs/getting_started/nodes_101.md

 To distribute the messages across the rest of the network, nodes synchronize their local databases with their neighbors.

-## Synchronizing with the rest of the network
+## Synchronizing With the Rest of the Network

 Like any distributed system, nodes in an IOTA network synchronize their databases with others called neighbors to form a single source of truth.